CurlyMoo/rules/README.md

 - The absolute end position in the prepared rule
 - The absolute bytecode position where the block starts

-In the final AST, only the type and the absolute bytecode position of the block are irrelevant.
+In the final AST, only the type and the absolute bytecode position of the block are relevant.
 So, we cache these blocks in an independent global cache.
 As soon as a nested block has been linked to another block, it will be removed from the cache.
 Leaving an empty cache as soon as all rules have been parsed.

 #### AST structure